vuejs/docs/src/api/directives.md

   Updates the element's [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML). **Note that the contents are inserted as plain HTML - they will not be compiled as Vue templates**.
 If you find yourself trying to compose templates using `v-html`, try to rethink the solution by using components instead.

   ::: warning
-  Please note that dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
+  Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Only use `v-html` on trusted content and **never** on user-provided content.
   :::

   In [single-file components](TODO:../guide/single-file-components.html), `scoped` styles will not apply to content inside `v-html`, because that HTML is not processed by Vue's template compiler.
 If you want to target `v-html` content with scoped CSS, you can instead use [CSS modules](https://vue-loader.vuejs.org/en/features/css-modules.html) or an additional, global `<style>` element with a manual scoping strategy such as BEM.